fleetdm/fleet/handbook/people.md

 ## Onboarding a new consultant

-Consultant agreements are sent through [Docusign](https://www.docusign.com/), using the "Consulting Agreement" template.
+Consultant agreements are sent through [DocuSign](https://www.docusign.com/), using the "Consulting Agreement" template.
 To send a new consulting agreement, you'll need the new consultant's name, the term of the service, a summary of the services provided and the consultant's fee.

 Then hit send!
-After all signatures are there, it will automatically be uploaded to the appropriate Google Drive folder by our automation, and a Slack message will appear in the `#g-people` channel.
+After all of the signatures are there, the completed document will automatically be uploaded to the appropriate Google Drive folder by our automation, and a Slack message will appear in the `#g-people` channel.

 ## Zapier and DocuSign